FireguiQueen/how-computers-really-work/chapters/01.Computing-concepts/01_defining_a_computer.md

 smart air conditioners...

 ## Many devices are turning into computers
 Many devices are turning into computers these days.
 Even a refrigerator can function as a computer now.
-However, it's important to note that the refrigerator still operates as it did before; the difference lies in the addition of microprocessors/microcontrolers (components that execute logical instructions).
+However, it's important to note that the refrigerator still operates as it did before; the difference lies in the addition of [microcontrollers](https://en.wikipedia.org/wiki/Microcontroller) (component that execute logical instructions) in them.

 With microprocessors integrated into our refrigerators, we gain more functionalities.
 For example, we can regulate the temperature using a phone, set specific times for cooling and warming, and even view the contents through a display.